line/armeria/site/src/sphinx/client-decorator.rst

     import com.linecorp.armeria.client.logging.ContentPreviewingClient;

     ClientBuilder cb = Clients.builder(...);
-    cb.decorator(ContentPreviewingClient.newDecorator(1000));
+    cb.decorator(DecodingClient.newDecorator());

-    // ContentPreviewingClient should be inserted after DecodingClient. cb.decorator(DecodingClient.newDecorator());
+    // ContentPreviewingClient should be inserted after DecodingClient. cb.decorator(ContentPreviewingClient.newDecorator(1000));

 :api:`DecodingClient` decodes the content of HTTP responses.
 :api:`ContentPreviewingClient` is :ref:`content-previewing` of the HTTP response by setting it to the :api:`RequestLog`.
-Because it's inserted after :api:`DecodingClient`, which means that the response content is set before it's decoded, you will see the encoded response content preview.
+Because it's inserted before :api:`DecodingClient`, which means that the response content is set after it's decoded, you will see the decoded response content preview.
+If the two decorators are added in the opposite order, you will get the encoded preview because :api:`DecodingClient` is evaluated first for the HTTP response.
 For :api:`RetryingClient`, please check out :ref:`retry-with-logging`.

 See also